 Though people between the ages of 25 and 29 are most likely to get HIV, individuals over the age of 50 actually accounted for 17 percent of all new HIV diagnoses in the United States in 2016, according to the CDC.
 Though we all have the same risk factors when it comes to HIV, older individuals don't get tested as often and are therefore more likely than their younger counterparts to get diagnosed when the virus is in its later stages—meaning that the disease is much more likely to lead to serious damage and even death.

-While generally treated as a sitcom punchline, a mid-life crisis is anything but.
-Depression isn’t just something you can “snap out of”—it’s a bona fide medical condition.
-According to Johns Hopkins Medical, you’re more likely to develop it if you’re between the ages of 45 and 64.
-What’s more, those with depression are more likely to have CVD, lower back pain, arthritis, diabetes, and high blood pressure.
+While generally treated as a sitcom punchline, a midlife crisis is anything but.
+Depression isn't just something you can "snap out of"—it's a bona fide medical condition.
+According to Johns Hopkins Medical, you're more likely to develop it if you're between the ages of 45 and 64.
+What's more, those with depression are more likely to have CVD, lower back pain, arthritis, diabetes, and high blood pressure.
 Seeing as all of those conditions are more likely once you pass 40, depression is like the eye in a maelstrom of health risks.
-So be sure to talk to your doctor if you’re experiencing symptoms.
-And for ways to make your fifth decade your happiest, healthiest yet, here are The 40 Best Ways to Conquer Your 40s.